QuantumU/ranjeetthakur.github.io/_pages/about.md

   - /about.html
 ---

-Data Scientist and Researcher with both industrial and academic research experience in Machine learning and Deep learning.
-I'm especially fascinated about deep learning inspired computer vision but I'm also keen to dive into classical
+Data Scientist and Researcher with both industrial and academic research experience in Machine Learning and Deep Learning.
+I'm especially fascinated about Deep Learning inspired Computer Vision.
-Computer Vision.
-My experience involves applications of Deep learning to Speech Recognition and Computer Vision both.
-With these skills, I have assisted my organisations in improving the user experience of their products and services.